 Containing many of the features which John GBA has, My Boy added another layer of exciting feature by incorporating a “wireless” link cable support (via Bluetooth or Wi-Fi), rumble feature, and BIOS emulation.
 This means that two players can now play competitively using their Android smartphones, experience vibrations when needed, and run the emulator off-the-bat.

-Lastly, the GameBoy emulator for Android also has native support to OpenGL which opened further possibilities to its emulation.
+Lastly, the GameBoy emulator for Android also has native support to OpenGL which opened further possibilities for its emulation.

-After coming across two developers who had unique takes in both GBA and GB/GBC emulation, it hardly comes as a surprise that another developer makes his entry to both segments in the emulation scene.
-As if is it is not obvious enough, My Boy’s developer is also the same person or group of persons behind My OldBoy, which is essentially an emulator for the GB/GBC.
+After coming across two developers who had unique takes on both GBA and GB/GBC emulation, it hardly comes as a surprise that another developer makes his entry to both segments in the emulation scene.
+As if it is not obvious enough, My Boy’s developer is also the same person or group of people behind My OldBoy, which is essentially an emulator for the GB/GBC.

 Like the My Boy emulator, My OldBoy is either free or paid to be used where your choice might reflect your support for the developer or not.

-It must truly be a golden time for retro gaming we have at the present.
-Gone are the days when longing makes for common response to reminiscing the good times with the good old games—thanks to emulation.
+It must truly be a golden time for retro gaming we have at present.
+Gone are the days when longing makes for a common response to reminiscing about the good times with the good old games—thanks to emulation.

 Did we miss anything?
 If you know of any other good Game Boy emulators for Android, feel free to drop a comment below and recommend them to us.